Protecting and Storing Sealed Packs of Trading Cards

 400 ct.
 Box (Left), and Graded Card Box (Right)

-When storing sealed packs using the Tarot Card Sleeve and Resealable Team Set Bag method described above, a 400 ct.
-Box works good if the cards are placed flat.
+When storing sealed packs using the Tarot Card Sleeve and Resealable Team Set Bag method described above, a 400-count Box works well if the cards are placed flat.
 For the larger packs in 89mm x 127mm Board Game Card Sleeves and Graded Card Sleeves, a Graded Card Box is a good size if you have two stacks of cards.
 See all of BCW’s card boxes for more options.

-While the market usually focuses on single cards, sealed product can hold a lot of value.
-Old packs are also just fun to open, whether for powerful cards or sheer nostalgia.
-In either case, keeping the packs safe is important for long-term preservation.
+While the market usually focuses on single cards, sealed products can hold a lot of value.
+Old packs are fun to open, whether for powerful cards or sheer nostalgia.
+In either case, keeping the packs safe is essential for long-term preservation.

 Share this…